LGoodDatePicker/LGoodDatePicker/README.md

 Java 8 Swing Date Picker.
 Easy to use, good looking, nice features, and localized.

 ## News:
 [LGoodDatePicker 4.2.1](https://github.com/LGoodDatePicker/LGoodDatePicker/releases) was released March 15, 2016.
-This release enhances the TimePicker component with arrow key functionality, and (optional) "spinner buttons".
+This release enhances the TimePicker component with arrow key functionality, and optional spinner buttons.

 ## Project Links:
 Demo Application is in the: [Release Section](https://github.com/LGoodDatePicker/LGoodDatePicker/releases).